kolkhis/tech-notes/linux/user_management.md

 - `UMASK` may be used in `useradd` during home dir creation
     - **Also** used by login programs if PAM (`pam_umask`) is configured.
     - Separate from the shell's runtime umask in `/etc/profile`.

+!!! info "Command Line Arguments to `useradd`"

+    Any CLI arguments passed to `useradd` will **take priority** over the values set in any file, essentially overriding those configuration values.

 ### Changing the Default User Settings
 The defaults can be changed by adding more arguments to the `useradd -D` command: